Angry UK lawmakers trigger confidence vote in Boris Johnson | Politics

 In what might concern Johnson's team, he said he was not aware of "any orchestrated campaign" to oust the prime minister, which suggests a more spontaneous rebellion than ones that have felled leaders in the past.
 A spokesperson for Johnson's Downing Street office said the vote would "allow the government to draw a line and move on" and that the prime minister welcomed the opportunity to make his case to lawmakers.

-Johnson, a former London mayor, rose to power at Westminster as the face of the Brexit campaign in a 2016 referendum, and took a hardline stance once in power.
+Johnson, a former London mayor, rose to power at Westminster as the face of the Brexit campaign in a 2016 referendum, and won the 2019 election with the slogan to "get Brexit done".
 Jacob Rees-Mogg, Brexit opportunities minister, told Sky News that completing Britain's departure from the European Union would be "significantly at risk without his drive and energy".

 Johnson has locked horns with Brussels over Northern Ireland, raising the prospect of more barriers for British trade and alarming leaders in Ireland, Europe and the United States about risks to the province's 1998 peace deal.
 OUTCOME UNCERTAIN

-Ministers have also been at pains to point out what they describe as the highpoints of Johnson's administration - saying Britain's quick rollout of COVID-19 vaccinations and its response to Russia's invasion of Ukraine proved the prime minister could take the "big decisions".
-"I am backing him today and will continue to back him as we focus on growing the economy, tackling the cost of living and clearing the COVID backlogs," finance minister Rishi Sunak said on Twitter in a choreographed expression of support.
+Ministers have also been at pains to point out what they describe as the high points of Johnson's administration - saying Britain's quick roll-out of COVID-19 vaccinations and its response to Russia's invasion of Ukraine proved the prime minister could take the "big decisions".
+"I am backing him today and will continue to back him," finance minister Rishi Sunak said on Twitter in a choreographed expression of support.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)